 CBP is not issuing automatic refunds.

 The importer (or their authorized broker) must file.
 Doing it manually means hours of preparation — and a single formatting error can take down your entire submission.
+One thing to verify first: if your client imported under Delivered Duty Paid (DDP) terms, a freight carrier may be listed as Importer of Record — and CBP refunds go to whoever is on the entry as IOR.
+Check the CF-7501 before filing.

 RefundDesk handles the preparation.